Anatomy of a Theme

 - Represent individual pages (e.g., homepage, product page).

-- Can be written in Blade, JSON, or YAML.
+- Can be written in Blade, JSON, YAML, or PHP.

 - Templates list sections in the desired order.